bigkwii/cutting-plane-game-2/NOTES.md

 Easy, tho I needed to implement a function to calculate the area of a polygon.
 Noted for the refactor.

 The cuts themselves... have proven to be pretty difficult.
 I'll just leave them as TODO's.
 I need to move on to the draft.
 Sad day.

+## MON 2024-08-05

+I'm back.
+The draft was a success, development has officially resumed.
+First things first, I need to refactor this mess.
+There's typos to fix, comments to add, things to move around and directories to reorganize.